GizemSever/sls-ts-aws-s3-image-resizer/README.md

 ### Using NPM

 - Run `npm i` to install the project dependencies
+- Set your environment variables
 - Run `npx sls deploy` to deploy this stack to AWS